Hosted by URGO, McNair, and STEM Programs

 In April of 2014, former Vice President Joe Biden issued a call-to-action for colleges and universities across the nation to “step up” their efforts to combat campus sexual assault.
 Specifically, Biden suggested that they “…voluntarily conduct anonymous surveys that gauge the ‘climate’ on their campuses surrounding sexual violence and harassment” (New, 2016).

-In the last three years, Augsburg College has been in the process of innovating ways for students to learn about our resources, policies, and engage in productive conversations about sexual misconduct on our campus.
+In the last three years, Augsburg has been in the process of innovating ways for students to learn about our resources, policies, and engage in productive conversations about sexual misconduct on our campus.
 In March of 2016, a student organization was founded and chartered with the mission of educating peers on these very issues.
 SMART (Sexual Misconduct Awareness Raising Team) has since organized several educational and advocacy events and has initiated, facilitated, and participated in campus-wide conversations about sexual misconduct.

-In SMART’s efforts to continue the conversation and raise awareness while also answering the call-to-action issued by former Vice President Joe Biden, I have, in partnership with the Leadership Studies department, Communication Studies department, and the Dean of Students, elected to assist the college in beginning the process of surveying campus members by selecting the top Campus Climate Surveys and performing a coding analysis to decipher what instrument is best aligned with the college’s needs.
+In SMART’s efforts to continue the conversation and raise awareness while also answering the call-to-action issued by former Vice President Joe Biden, I have, in partnership with the Leadership Studies department, Communication Studies department, and the Dean of Students, elected to assist the University in beginning the process of surveying campus members by selecting the top Campus Climate Surveys and performing a coding analysis to decipher what instrument is best aligned with the University’s needs.
 This particular presentation, quantitative in nature, simply analyzes the ARC3 instrument.

 Dr. Pavel Belik